wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     access: r
     description: "The 'blockPos' is the position of the block where the entity is currently located.
-A block is a logical cube with one meter in length, so the vector components are integer numbers.
+A block is a logical cube with one meter in length.
+That means that the vector components are always integer numbers.
     "
   - name: eyeHeight
     type: number